David Carradine: Oakland

 Eventually, Carradine returned to California, where he graduated from Oakland High School.
 He attended Oakland Junior College (now Laney College) for a year before transferring to San Francisco State College, where he studied drama and music theory, and wrote music for the drama department's annual revues while juggling menial jobs, a fledgling stage acting career, and his studies.
 After he dropped out of college, Carradine spent some time with the "beatniks" of San Francisco's North Beach and southern California's Venice.
 During this time he collected unemployment insurance and sold baby pictures.
 He was also prosecuted for disturbing the peace.

 Army service

 Despite an attempt to dodge the draft, in 1960, Carradine was inducted into the United States Army, where he drew pictures for training aids.
 That Christmas he married his high school sweetheart, Donna Lee Becht.
 While stationed at Fort Eustis, Virginia, he helped establish a theater company that became known as the "entertainment unit".
 He met fellow inductee Larry Cohen, who later cast him in Q, The Winged Serpent.
 He also faced court-martial for shoplifting.
-In 1962, Donna gave birth to their daughter, Calista.
+In 1962, Donna gave birth to their daughter, Calista, who became an actress.
 Carradine was honorably discharged after two years of active duty.